 Simple robotic implements utilising basic row-following vision technology are already mature and not uncommon in organic farms.
 Advances in vision technology are transforming tractor-pulled implements though, upgrading them into intelligent computerized tools able to take plant-specific precise action.

-Some of the key vendors of the agricultural robots include ASIMOV Robotics, AGCO Corporation, International Federation of Robotics, Harvest automation, IFR (Israeli Robotics Association), BARA (British Automation & Robot Association), etc. These players are consistently focused on developing new and advanced robots for agricultural applications.
+Some of the key vendors of the agricultural robot market include ASIMOV Robotics, AGCO Corporation, International Federation of Robotics, Harvest automation, IFR (Israeli Robotics Association), BARA (British Automation & Robot Association), etc. These players are consistently focused on developing new and advanced robots for agricultural applications.

 The industry offers several growth opportunities.
 Thus, several startups providing innovative products and technologies have been entering the industry.
 Nexus Robotics launched a weed-yanking robot that helps farmers with soil analysis and environmental monitoring.